decentralized

 Token Classification

-The dEuro is a decentralized, oracle-free Euro-pegged stablecoin that qualifies as a crypto-asset under MiCA, but due to the lack of a central issuer and its user-driven minting process, key MiCA provisions (Titles II–IV) do not apply.
+The decentralized EURO is a oracle-free Euro-pegged stablecoin that qualifies as a crypto-asset under MiCA, but due to the lack of a central issuer and its user-driven minting process, key MiCA provisions (Titles II–IV) do not apply.
 Consequently, no license or white paper is required, although crypto-asset service providers must still comply with their own obligations under MiCA.
-Legal Classification of dEURO by LEXR Germany Rechtsanwalts GmbH.
+Legal Classification of decentralized EURO by LEXR Germany Rechtsanwalts GmbH.

 Publicly Verifiable